Suicide: Age

 In many countries, the rate of suicide is highest in the middle-aged or elderly.
 The absolute number of suicides, however, is greatest in those between 15 and 29 years old, due to the number of people in this age group.
 Worldwide, the average age of suicide is between age 30 and 49 for both men and women.
-This means that half of people who died by suicide were approximately age 40 or younger, and half were older.
 Suicidality is rare in children, but increases during the transition to adolescence.

 In the United States, the suicide death rate is greatest in Caucasian men older than 80 years, even though younger people more frequently attempt suicide.
 It is the second most common cause of death in adolescents and in young males is second only to accidental death.
 In young males in the developed world, it is the cause of nearly 30% of mortality.
 In the developing world rates are similar, but it makes up a smaller proportion of overall deaths due to higher rates of death from other types of trauma.
 In South-East Asia, in contrast to other areas of the world, deaths from suicide occur at a greater rate in young females than elderly females.